 Prior to the extension, Phase A of licence P2320 was due to end on 14 May 2022, however, after extensive discussions with the North Sea Transition Authority, the regulator has agreed to extend Phase ‘A’ of this licence, according to Orcadian.

 “The license extension enables us to implement a development plan for Pilot which will set a new standard for low emissions in the North Sea.
 The Feugh discovery, located on P2320, allows us to efficiently manage excess gas production; and we are grateful to the North Sea Transition Authority for their support, and agreement to our request for an extension to Phase ‘A’ of the P2320 licence,” added Brown.

-Orcadian claims that the injection eliminates any inessential flaring, and means that there will always be gas available to power the gas engines which will provide reserve power capacity when the wind does not blow.
-In addition, the company elaborated that a reliable back-up system is the key to maximising the utility of wind power for offshore operations.
+Orcadian claims that the injection eliminates any inessential flaring, meaning that there will always be gas available to power the gas engines, which will provide reserve power capacity when the wind does not blow.
+In addition, the company elaborates that a reliable backup system is a key to maximising the utility of wind power for offshore operations.

-The company further added that it will need to present to NSTA a fully financed proposal for a well to be drilled to the Tay reservoir to enable the licence P2320 to proceed into Phase ‘C’, which is known as the drilling phase.
-This well could be a Bowhead exploration well, a production/injection well on Feugh, an exploration well on the Carra prospect, or potentially an updip appraisal well on the Pilot channels, which are a contiguous part of the Pilot field not included in the current quoted oil-in-place.
+The company further adds that it will need to present to NSTA a fully financed proposal for a well to be drilled to the Tay reservoir to enable the licence P2320 to proceed into Phase C, which is known as the drilling phase.
+The well could be a Bowhead exploration well, a production/injection well on Feugh, an exploration well on the Carra prospect, or potentially an updip appraisal well on the Pilot channels, which are a contiguous part of the Pilot field not included in the current quoted oil-in-place.

 Estimates for Pilot area to get a boost

 Meanwhile, Orcadian has also completed its new interpretation of the recently reprocessed seismic data – licensed from TGS in July 2021 – over the Pilot, Feugh, and Blakeney discoveries as well as the Bowhead prospect.